ibm-cloud-docs/EventStreams/messagehub124.md

 # Securing your {{site.data.keyword.messagehub}} resources (Enterprise plan)
 {: #security }

-You can secure your {{site.data.keyword.messagehub}} resources in a fine-grained method to manage the access that you want to grant each user to each resource.
+You can secure your {{site.data.keyword.messagehub}} resources in a fine-grained manner to manage the access that you want to grant each user to each resource.

 ## What can I secure?